dmbarbour/wikilon/docs/AwelonLang.md

 ## Acceleration

-Acceleration is a performance assumption for Awelon language.
-A runtime should recognize and accelerate common functions.
-The accelerated function may use a hand-optimized or built-in implementation to achieve performance similar to a primitive.
+Acceleration is a performance assumption for Awelon.

+A runtime will recognize and accelerate common functions.
+The accelerated function may use a hand-optimized or built-in implementations to achieve performance similar to a primitive.
 For example, most runtimes will accelerate the following functions:

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = [] b a

-Accelerated functions serve a role similar to 'built in' functions in other languages.
-However, accelerated functions *must* be given an explicit definition in the Awelon language as part of the user's dictionary.
-Users should be able to review and interact with this definition like any other.
-However, modifying or renaming an accelerated function may generally have a severe and negative impact on performance.
+By accelerating these, we can avoid the intermediate introduction and destruction of `[]`.
+And we can conveniently treat `i` and `w` as primitive combinators.

 Critically, acceleration of functions extends to *data*, and compact representation thereof.
-Natural numbers, for example, might be represented during computation by normal machine words.
-Accelerated functions may be optimized for operation directly on compact representations.
-Hence, if we accelerate both natural numbers and *arithmetic* upon them, we can effectively treat natural numbers as language primitives for performance.
+Natural numbers, for example, may be represented during computation by simple machine words.
+And accelerated arithmetic functions could then operate directly on the compact natural number representation.

-The long term intention is for Awelon language to accelerate not just arithmetic, but also binary and collections processing, conversion of texts to binary and vice versa, linear algebra, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
-Acceleration of linear algebra, for example, could permit semi-transparent GPGPU parallelism.
-And acceleration of process networks could enable Awelon computations to semi-transparently leverage cloud computing.
+Long term, Awelon runtimes should accelerate not just arithmetic, linear algebra, logical data conversions, but also binary and collections processing, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
+Acceleration of linear algebra could support permit semi-transparent GPGPU parallelism.
+Acceleration of process networks could enable Awelon computations to leverage cloud computing.

-A few carefully targeted accelerators can achieve excellent performance in a broad array of problem domains.

 ## Annotations